cnoe-io/website/blog/2023-11-06-idp-data-preso/index.md

 On the negative side:

 * The git service may not be able to scale, technically or financially.
 This is particularly because Backstage may hit the git service endpoints too frequently and exceed the API limits.
 This could cause delays in displaying data for end users or display wrong information if partially available data is mishandled.
 This can be mitigated via approaches like using an eventing mechanism to notify Backstage of changes, or alternatively to store entity definitions in an alternative storage space (e.g. Amazon S3).
 There are challenges to such approaches too, for example when using Amazon S3, change history will be lost.
 Also, using an eventing mechanism could introduce security challenges that we discuss next.
-* Securing backstage could be a challenge.
-For backstage to proactively receive updates on entity changes, it would work best to configure event hooks to provide callbacks to Backstage when changes occur.
+* Securing Backstage could be a challenge.
+For Backstage to proactively receive updates on entity changes, it would work best to configure event hooks to provide callbacks to Backstage when changes occur.
 Backstage, being the entry point for user workflows, sits on the critical path of platform operations.
 As such, platform engineers need to solve for a chicken and egg problem by deciding how to expose Backstage endpoints to receive events and yet to limit access for security reasons.
 The authentication methods that GitHub supports may not satisfy the security standards that an organization requires.
 * Changes to entities may not be as trivial.
 DevOps engineers need to manage entities that they may not control.
 For example, if a new mandatory field is introduced to a catalog file, DevOps engineers may need to talk to the respective repository owners, create a PR, then get approval for all affected repositories.

 ## Conclusion